 Mobile Responsive Website

-How to check if your website is responsive: Visit search.google.com/test/mobile-friendly and enter your veterinary hospital’s website address.
+To check if your website is responsive, visit Google’s mobile-friendly test page and enter your veterinary hospital’s website address.
 Google will do the rest.

 2020 Website Benchmarks